Sore Feet? Tanglewood Foot Specialists Can Help.

 No one plans to break their foot.
 It just happens.
 You can twist the wrong way playing a sport, step into a hole in the parking lot, or trip and fall.
 Foot fractures are unique in that you have to bear weight on your foot after it heals.
 For that reason, it is crucial to have your foot evaluated and treated.
 In Houston, TX, a podiatrist is uniquely suited to handle this all in the office...no waiting in the ER!

 Did you wake up this morning, step out of bed, and feel a sharp, stabbing pain in the bottom or back of your heel?
 Did the same thing happen when you were sitting at work for a while?
 Here's the good news...it's not because you're getting old!
 You are experiencing one of the most common syndromes that we see in our Houston, TX podiatry office.

 You always noted how your mother and grandmother had a big bump on the side of their big toe and now you're noticing one on your foot.
 It's small and doesn't hurt, but you do NOT want it to get like your family's bunions...they can barely fit in shoes.
 The best time to address a small bunion is now...don't wait for it to become larger.
-The podiatrists at Foot & Ankle Institute of Texas in Houston will be able to discuss how to treat your bunion, often without surgery, and prevent it from getting worse.
+Dr. Andrew Schneider of Tanglewood Foot Specialists in Houston will be able to discuss how to treat your bunion, often without surgery, and prevent it from getting worse.